mdfranz/cheetsheetz/booklist.md

 - Varney, _Leadership in Complexity and Change: For a World in Constant Motion_

 # Knowledge & Productivity
-- DeMarco, _Slack: Getting Past Burnout, Busywork, and the Muth of Total Efficiency_ (Broadway, 2001)
-- Grant, _Think Again: The Power of Knowing What you Don't Know_ (Penguin, 2021)
+- Grant, _Think Again: The Power of Knowing What you Don't Know_
-- Lema, _Creating a Done Done Culture: the 12 Habits of High Performers_ (2012)
-- Kahneman, _Thinking Fast & Slow_ (MacMillan)
 - Parrish, _The Great Mental Model Volume 1: General Thinking Concepts_
 - Sull & Eisenhardt, _Simple Rules: How to Thrive in a Complex World_